What You Really Should Know About Choosing Hardwood Floors

 Yet if you’ve decided on installing hardwood flooring in your home, there is more to think about then color and style.

-what you really should know about choosing hardwood floors What You Really Should Know About Choosing Hardwood FloorsEnvironmentally friendly flooring means being aware and proactive of the woods you choose to have installed in your home.
+What You Really Should Know About Choosing Hardwood FloorsEnvironmentally friendly flooring means being aware and proactive of the woods you choose to have installed in your home.
 In order for a hardwood product to meet legal requirements right here in the US, it must be produced from responsibly managed forests and legally logged trees.
 If forests are responsibly managed, they are one of the most sustainable resources we have.

 Back in 1900, the Lacey Act was put into law that prohibits the trade of wildlife, fish or plants that have been illegally taken, possessed, transported or sold.
 A 2008 amendment included a protected a wider variety of prohibited plants, which made it illegal to create products from illegally loggged woods.